 This is both ethically and professionally wrong.
 Nobody wants to hire a dishonest professional in an organization.
 Try to be as honest as possible as a single lie can have the potential to destroy one’s hard earned trust and his long career.

 13. Respect everybody:

-14. Do not make a money centred decision:
+14. Do not make a money centered decision:

-In the end, what matters the most is choose a career that you like, work hard, be honest and try to place others above you.
-Most importantly, work in an ethical manner and try not to overthink too much.
+In the end, what matters the most is choosing a career that you like, work hard, be honest and try to place others above you.
+Most importantly, work ethically and try not to overthink too much.